input-output-hk/haskell.nix/docs/tutorials/getting-started.md

     name = "haskell-nix-project";
     src = ./.;
   };
-  # For `cabal.project` based projects specify the GHC version to use.
+  # Specify the GHC version to use.
-  compiler-nix-name = "ghc884"; # Not used for `stack.yaml` based projects.
+  compiler-nix-name = "ghc8102"; # Not required for `stack.yaml` based projects.
 }
 ```